rcprcp/ChipsList/README.md

 TODO:
 * needs to have the database code replaced or augmented with JPA/Hibernate.
-* it would be nide to snazz-up the UI with better animations.
+* it would be nice to snazz-up the UI with better animations; and use Fragments to re-design the UI.
-* fragment support to look better on a tablet.